anthropologist, storyteller, ethnographer & educator

 RESEARCH

-I research language, race, and belonging; “Mother Tongue” politics; intersectional othering; state knowledge-production infrastructures; the politics of Singaporean craft cocktail/spirits culture; and U.S. school boards, among other things.
+I research language, race, and belonging in Singapore; a buried ghost town called Singapore in Michigan, U.S.; global “Mother Tongue” politics; genres of local democracy in the U.S.; and the politics of Singaporean craft cocktail/spirits culture, among other things.

 2019 mentors and mentees in the U.S. Embassy Alumni Mentoring Program, after our closing session at Google Singapore